 Sex with yourself gives nothing away.
 Self-pleasure actually gives something back to you and can even help to heal any residual trauma from the birth experience.
 Over time, masturbation as an awakening of your root chakra and gift of self-pleasure refills your sexual gas tank making you more likely to seek out and enjoy sex with your partner.

 Three Tips for Exploring Sex after Baby

-- Start solo – Your baby will learn to walk before she runs, so become aquainted with your own sexual energy again before you attempt to connect with your partner.
+- Start solo – Your baby will learn to walk before she runs, so become acquainted with your own sexual energy again before you attempt to connect with your partner.

 - Be loving – Life after baby can be filled with delicate emotions and subtle physical sensitivities – tread gently and with patience.